 Whether or not you’re a licensed driver or own a vehicle, auto insurance is a part of your life in one form or another.
 From the government mandate for all highway vehicles to be insured against liability to the seemingly ceaseless advertisements, insurance (particularly auto insurance) affects each of our lives every day.
+Is Geico or Progressive car insurance better for you?

 The dominance of the insurance industry is so prevalent that the ‘Big Five’ Insurers: Geico, Progressive, State Farm, Allstate and Farmers have become household words.
 From Progressive Insurance’s ‘Flo’ to the Geico gecko, most readers of this article could likely name the spokes figure, slogan and jingle of all five companies.

-Let’s look at comparing Geico vs Progressive.
+Let’s look at comparing Geico vs Progressive Car Insurance

 For all that ubiquity of presence, most people don’t know much about insurance and find insurance shopping overwhelming and stressful.
 The result is that a majority of people sign up for whichever marketing has had the strongest impression on them.
 Or they might follow a quick suggestion from a friend or maybe even whichever flyer ends up in their mailbox.